 The Féile now in its fourth year commemorates the life and legacy of the influential Mayo musician and composer John McGrath.
 There is a fun-filled and varied programme of events over the two days including lectures, music and dance sessions, traditional singing, drama, poetry readings and art and craft exhibitions.

-The weekend kicks off on Friday night with a performance from Nóirín Ní Riain, a noted singer, writer, teacher, theologian and authority on Gregorian chant.
-She is primarily known for her spiritual songs but also sings celtic, sean nós and Indian songs as well as playing numerous instruments.
-Nóirín will discuss her interest in different forms of music and song and will give a performance of ‘Caoneadh na Marbh’ a ancient form of keening song.
+The weekend kicks off on Friday night with a performance from Nóirín Ní Riain, a noted singer, writer, teacher, theologian and authority on the Gregorian chant.
+She is primarily known for her spiritual songs but also sings Celtic, sean nós and Indian songs as well as playing numerous instruments.
+Nóirín will discuss her interest in different forms of music and song and will give a performance of ‘Caoneadh na Marbh’ an ancient form of keening song.

 With more than 50,000 people leaving these shores in 2012, Irish emigration is something that communities across the country know only too well and the weekend’s speakers will explore the topic of Ireland’s history of emigration.

 Senator Labhrás Ó Murchú, President of Comhaltas Ceoltóirí Eireann and eminent Geographer Willie Smith will discuss the impact of emigration on the cultural heritage of Ireland among other topics.
 Authorities in their field, both men will have some very interesting comments to make on the development and spread of Irish cultural expression throughout the years.